John J. Studzinski

-John Joseph Paul Studzinski, CBE (born March 19, 1956) is an American-British investment banker and philanthropist.
-Since September 2018 he has been Managing Director and Vice Chairman of the global investment-management firm PIMCO.
+John Joseph Paul Studzinski, CBE (born 19 March 1956) is an American-British investment banker and philanthropist.
+Since September 2018 he has been managing director and vice chairman of the global investment-management firm PIMCO.

-Prior to joining PIMCO, he was Vice Chairman of Investor Relations and Business Development and a Senior Managing Director at The Blackstone Group.
-He had joined Blackstone in 2006 as global head of Blackstone Advisory Partners, the company's mergers and acquisitions advisory arm, and he ran that division for nearly a decade.
+Prior to joining PIMCO, he was vice chairman of investor relations and business development and a senior managing director at Blackstone Inc. He had joined Blackstone in 2006 as global head of Blackstone Advisory Partners, the company's mergers and acquisitions advisory arm, and he ran that division for nearly a decade.
 Prior to joining Blackstone, he was at Morgan Stanley from 1980 to 2003, and at HSBC from 2003 to 2006, building mergers-and-acquisitions divisions in both institutions.